 Police finally caught up with Guandique, 29, nine years after Levy dissapeared.
 The Salvadoran immigrant was already in prison, serving a 10 year sentence related to assaults in Washington D.C.'s Rock Creek Park, the same park where Levy vanished while jogging on May 1, 2001.

-The revelation that Condit had an affair with the young intern made him the primary suspect in the case for years.
+Authorities had questioned Condit several times, but he was never charged.
+He has never publicly acknowledged an affair with Levy.
 A lawyer for Condit said the former congressman would likely not be making a statement on the verdict.
 Condit has written a book about the investigation, which he has said would not publish until after the trial.

 Levy's mother Susan Levy told ABC News she was pleased with the verdict, but compared losing her daughter to receiving her own "lifetime sentence."
 After staying in Washington for the month-long trial, Susan Levy will return to the family's home in Modesto, Calif.